-A resource consent is a written approval issued by the Council under the Resource Management Act to carry out a project that under the Council's rules has required a resource consent application.
+A written approval issued by the Council under the RMA to carry out a project that under the Council's rules has required a resource consent application.

 Resource Consent Activity Categories

 Permitted

 Activities are classed as permitted where the character, intensity and scale of their effects are expected to be in keeping with the quality of the existing environment or the relevant objectives and policies of the relevant zone or precinct.
 Permitted Activities are allowed 'as of right' subject to meeting the relevant permitted activity standards set out in the plan.
 Compliance with the relevant permitted activity standards must be objectively certain, and not subject to a discretionary assessment.
 A permitted activity is the only category that does not require you to apply for a resource consent.